-- Early engagement with the individual to build rapport and trust prior to discharge from the hospital this should include multiple contacts, when possible, with at least one (1) in-person contact. - Conducting an initial assessment by gathering contact information and any other needed information.
-Begin the assessment process using hospital data systems or PSYCKES to determine history of treatment, existing resources, and other supports. - Working with the hospital team on identifying the strengths and weaknesses of proposed discharge plans. - Communicating with existing or prospective providers and other key stakeholders of the individual's recovery and transition goals (e.g., family, friends, roommates, etc.).
+Early engagement with the individual to build rapport and trust prior to discharge from the hospital - this should include multiple contacts, when possible, with at least one (1) in-person contact.

+- Conducting an initial assessment by gathering contact information and any other needed information.
+Begin the assessment process using hospital data systems or PSYCKES to determine history of treatment, existing resources, and other supports. - Working with the hospital team on identifying the strengths and weaknesses of proposed discharge plans. - Communicating with existing or prospective providers and other key stakeholders of the individual's recovery and transition goals (e.g., Assisting with housing and transportation. - Facilitating and suggesting other referrals that will maximize the success of the individual's discharge and recovery plan.